To convert an object to a Map

 If you want to convert the Map

-object back to an object, use the Object.fromEntries()
+object back to an object, you can use the Object.fromEntries()

 method: